 Individual teachers do not generally need to make use of these resources (although the practice in specific courses may vary).
 Nonetheless, it can be useful to be aware of what materials students are using to deepen or complement their learning.
 While in some courses, e-learning resources are provided as an optional study aid, in many cases, they constitute mandatory content and/or assessments that all students must complete.
-(See further details on the individual portal sites for each course.)
+(See further details on the individual course sites on Elentra.)